Too drunk to drive? Soon, your vehicle could decide

 Drunk scooting is something the industry is alive to and — much like the automotive sector — steps are being taken to combat the problem through smart uses of technology.

-Much like the Volvo that could come to a stop to prevent a drink-driving, scooting under the influence might also be facing a very limited future.
+Much like the Volvo that could come to a stop to prevent drunk-driving, scooting under the influence might also be facing a very limited future.

 Sign up for our newsletter